 7. Sennheiser CX 685

 Love to listen to music while on the move?
-For best results, you’ll want headphones like these which are specifically designed for strenuous activities such as running.
+For best results, you’ll want headphones like the Sennheiser CX 685s, which are specifically designed for strenuous activities such as running.

 The sound quality is excellent.
 The headphones use a finely tuned 10mm transducer to create a natural sound with an acoustically closed system.